umd-lhcb/docker-images/README.md

 # docker-images
 Custom dockers images for UMD LHCb group analyses.
+See rules defined in the `Makefile` for build instructions of these docker images.

 ## `hep_ml`